Vultee Vengeance in Australian service: Initial New Guinea operations

+Mobile strike force

 In September 1943, Kenney asked the RAAF to provide a mobile strike force for offensive operations in New Guinea.
 The RAAF decided that the force should comprise a wing equipped with Vengeance aircraft and another wing of fighters to escort the dive bombers.
 No. 77 Wing was formed as the dive bomber unit in what was designated No. 10 (Operational) Group, and comprised Nos.
 21, 23 and 24 Squadrons as well as service and medical units.
 The other major element of the group was No. 78 Wing, which included three fighter squadrons.
 It was originally intended for No. 10 Group to begin moving to New Guinea on 1 December 1943, but problems with planning the deployment and transport shortfalls meant that most of its elements did not depart Australia until mid-January 1944.
 No. 24 Squadron arrived at No. 77 Wing's intended base at Nadzab in New Guinea on 16 January 1944.
 No. 23 Squadron arrived at Nadzab on 9 February and No. 21 Squadron on the 18th of that month.

 No. 77 Wing's initial combat missions were conducted by No. 24 Squadron.
 From 17 to 23 January the unit supported Australian Army units involved in the Battle of Shaggy Ridge by conducting highly accurate dive-bombing strikes on Japanese positions.
 These attacks compensated for the Army units' lack of artillery, and assisted them to capture well-protected Japanese positions.
 The Vengeances were typically escorted by Curtiss P-40 Kittyhawk fighters from No. 78 Wing.
 No. 24 Squadron also attacked buildings on Gragat Island near Madang on 24 January as part of a raid involving two squadrons of North American B-25 Mitchell medium bombers.
 On 29 February the squadron bombed Japanese positions near the village of Orgoruna and strafed the settlement in support of Army units; during this operation two Vengeances experienced engine problems, one being destroyed in a crash landing.
 Two days later, No. 24 Squadron attacked and destroyed a bridge defended by anti-aircraft guns at the village of Bogadjim.
 Only three of the five aircraft dispatched were able to locate the target, and two were damaged by fragments from the bombs they dropped.
 Historian Mark Johnston has judged this operation to have been "perhaps the Vultees' most notable achievement" in Australian service.
 No. 24 Squadron was withdrawn from combat for two weeks on 31 January to undertake what official historian George Odgers described as "much-needed training exercises" for recently arrived replacement aircrew.